Kea Conservation Trust

 “We have sought opportunities to support projects in New Zealand,” he continues.
 “So to be a part of the Kea Conservation Trust is a perfect fit with our Lodge located on the shores of Lake Wanaka and the Chalet based in the Albert Saddle at 1750 metres.”

-Two years ago in 2010, the Myers added a web camera to the mountain chalet.
-Operated by solar power, it plays a live image via this website (www.wharekealodge.com) and through this it is possible to monitor kea activity at the chalet (as well as many other things).
+In 2010 the Myers added a web camera to the mountain chalet.
+Operated by solar power, it plays a live image and through this it is possible to monitor kea activity at the chalet (as well as many other things).
 And as a result enables assistance to be given whenever required to help keep these little birds still in existence.

 Kea side profile